 Use a Cricut to Make a Gift Card Holder

-The next teacher appreciation gift card ideas is a coffee mug made out of KraftBoard with a coffee gift card put inside.
+The next Cricut teacher appreciation gift card idea is a coffee mug made out of KraftBoard with a coffee gift card put inside.

 Materials Needed for DIY Coffee Mug